DeathGabox/dotfiles-proxylivy/.github/README.md

 First of all, thanks to all the wikis, for example [Official Wiki Arch](https://wiki.archlinux.org/), each one is worth reading and helping, this is just a help for me, if it helps you in something, that's great, but don't blindly trust every command, okay?

-Take note i use Wayland instead of Xorg, this make different design perpectives and software, examples are [gammastep](https://gitlab.com/chinstrap/gammastep) instead of [Redshift](https://github.com/jonls/redshift) because [issues with wayland](https://github.com/jonls/redshift/issues/55)
+Take note i use Wayland instead of Xorg, this make different design perpectives and software use, examples are [gammastep](https://gitlab.com/chinstrap/gammastep) instead of [Redshift](https://github.com/jonls/redshift) because [issues with wayland](https://github.com/jonls/redshift/issues/55)

 The [Install Guide](/installation-guide.md) gives:
 - Installation and first reboot
-- packages
+- Packages to be installed

 The [Config Guide](/configuration-guide.md) gives:
 - More Packages 📦
-- Graphics Install (Va-api rules)
+- Graphics Install (Va-api is awesome :D)
 - .config and extra configuration

 Created to be used in real env, because Hyprland can't work with good performance without GPU passthru | [Info](https://wiki.hyprland.org/Getting-Started/Master-Tutorial/#vm)